SAGCI-System: Towards Sample-Efficient, Generalizable, Compositional, and Incremental Robot Learning: Conclusion

-Once deployed in an unstructured environment, the robot would begin to perceive the surrounding environment through an RGB-D camera mounted on its wrist as shown in Fig.~\ref{fig:overview}.
-Our pipeline takes the raw point clouds as inputs, and produces initial modeling of the surrounding environment represented as a URDF.
+Once deployed in an unstructured environment, the robot would begin to perceive the surrounding environment through an RGB-D camera mounted on its wrist.
+Our pipeline takes the raw point clouds as inputs, and produces initial modeling of the surrounding environment represented following the Unified Robot Description Format~(URDF).
 Based on the initial modeling, our robot leverages the interactive perception to online verify and modify the URDF.
 Our pipeline adopts a learning-augmented differentiable simulation to tackle the modeling error.
-Leveraging the differentiable simulation, we propose a model-based RL algorithm combining object-centric and robot-centric approaches to efficiently produce policies to accomplish manipulation tasks.
+Leveraging the differentiable simulation, we propose a model-based learning algorithm combining object-centric and robot-centric stages to efficiently produce policies to accomplish manipulation tasks.
 An overview of our proposed method is shown in Fig.~\ref{fig:overview}.
-We describe above modules in the following subsections.
+We describe the above modules in the following subsections.